Diggs (The Simpsons): Plot

 One day, Diggs dives from a high tree branch, resulting in his injury and emergency hospitalization.
 Bart questions what prompted his new friend to act as he did.
 Diggs explains he wanted to fly, alarming Bart with his idea that maybe all people can fly and don't know this because they don't try it anymore.
 Bart is told to leave the room by an uncharacteristically sober and blunt-sounding Dr. Hibbert and an unidentified doctor and overhears that Diggs will transfer over to a mental hospital.
-Homer and Marge recognize what this means, and Marge clues in Bart that this means Diggs has serious problems and that the mental hospital is "not the kind of a place a little boy should ever visit."
+Homer and Marge recognize that this is not good news, and Marge clues in Bart that this means Diggs has serious problems and that the mental hospital is "not a place we should ever bring a little boy to".
 Homer suggests that Bart merely resume his friendship with Milhouse.
 Lisa is very sympathetic to Bart and he is appreciative of the comfort.

-Bart goes back to school and leaves the bullies stunned and silent when he responds to their taunting by angrily saying how much it sucks that his friend is mentally ill.
+Bart goes back to school and leaves the bullies stunned and silent when he responds to their taunting by angrily saying how bad it is that his friend is mentally ill.
 When Bart enters the falconry club, Diggs is there climbing through a window, claiming to have gotten a day pass to participate in a falconry contest.
 At the contest, Diggs unveils to Bart a plan to free all the falcons.
 Bart helps Diggs enact the plan, and the falcons fly away in a flock.
 Diggs thanks Bart for his friendship and rides his bike back to the mental hospital, noting he's unlikely to get any freedom for a long time but glad they had the time together they did.
 Immediately afterwards, Milhouse arrives to apologize to Bart for avoiding him earlier and the two reconcile.

+Production

+The couch gag was directed by animator Sylvain Chomet.
+Creator Matt Groening personally invited Chomet to create a couch gag.
+Production of the couch gag was done at th1ng in London.
+The drawing was done on paper by hand before being photographed.
+Color was then added digitally.
+The final composite and effects were done on computer.
+To reconcile Chomet's style with the round eyes of the Simpsons, Chomet made all the characters wear glasses.

+In June 2013, Entertainment Weekly reported that Daniel Radcliffe would guest star as Diggs.
+Executive producer Al Jean described the character as a mix of Holden Caulfield, Finny from A Separate Peace, and the children in Lord of the Flies.
+Radcliffe previously appeared as a different character in the twenty-second season episode "Treehouse of Horror XXI."

+Cultural references

+"Come Saturday Morning" by The Sandpipers is heard while Diggs and Bart perform falconry.

+Principal Skinner is shown to be able to speak Esperanto.